-5. Important notes and info sources

-5.1 Testing and verification
+5. Important notes and info sources 5.1 Testing and verification

-Once the application design process has come to the prototype phase it is necessary to test it thoroughly before launching it in order to verify the system is working as expected and to rectify unforeseen issues.
+Once the application design process has come to the prototype phase it is necessary to thoroughly test it before releasing it to verify the system is working as expected and to rectify unforeseen issues.
 As the diagram to the right indicates, it is important to separate iterative development testing and verification testing.
 Iterative development testing is all the "trial and error" testing done during the design process and verification testing is the test program designed to verify that the final design complies with minimum performance and reliability target levels.

-The intensity and strictness of the testing and verification process will depend on a wide variety of factors (i.e. experience, system complexity, cost-benefit criteria, resource constraints, etc.) and therefore the best advice here is to apply common sense and follow a conservative approach.
+The intensity and strictness of the testing and verification process will depend on a wide variety of factors (i.e., experience, system complexity, cost-benefit criteria, resource constraints, etc.) and therefore the best advice here is to apply common sense and follow a conservative approach.
 Shortcuts never pay.